Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Version 0.x - 2000 to 2001

-Even with running Windows 98 I had a hard time getting Komodo 0.x to run properly, this is because the earliest versions of Komodo did not come packaged with Python and so I had to try and find old versions of ActivePython to install.
-The result is that I was able to launch Komodo but I really wasn't able to do much.
-Given that the 0.x series was highly experimental to begin with this was to be expected though.

 Komodo was [first announced on May 24th 2000][1], but the [first version was not released until (approximately) Nov 9th 2000][2].
 Back then Firefox did not even exist yet, Komodo was based on the Mozilla framework and browser which would later essentially become Firefox.

 The first version looked very bare bones, but that was normal for the software of that time.
-I think what amazed me most about it was that it had an Open Files widget (like we re-introduced in Komodo 8) but it had no file explorer.
+What amazed me most about the first version was that it had an Open Files widget (like we re-introduced in Komodo 8) but it had no file explorer.
 You opened files by using your OS file browser or a file open dialog.
 The file explorer wasn't introduced until much later.